luvwitch/Refactor-HW/README.md

 ##  Description

-A brief practive in modifying a starter code into semantic html.
+A brief practice in modifying a starter code into semantic html.